microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 # Measurements in systems with multiple qubits

+@[section]({
+    "id": "multi_qubit_measurements_overview",
+    "title": "Overview"
+})

-In the previous tutorial, we discussed the concept of measurements done on single-qubit systems.
+In the previous kata, we discussed the concept of measurements done on single-qubit systems.
-Building upon those ideas, this tutorial will introduce you to measurements done on multi-qubit systems, and how to implement such measurements in Q#.
+Building upon those ideas, this kata will introduce you to measurements done on multi-qubit systems, and how to implement such measurements in Q#.
 This will include measuring a single qubit in a multi-qubit system, as well as measuring multiple qubits simultaneously.

-We recommend to go through the [tutorial that introduces single-qubit system measurements](../SingleQubitSystemMeasurements/SingleQubitSystemMeasurements.ipynb) before starting this one.
+We recommend to go through the kata that introduces single-qubit system measurements before starting this one.
 $\renewcommand{\ket}[1]{\left\lvert#1\right\rangle}$
 $\renewcommand{\bra}[1]{\left\langle#1\right\rvert}$